n-alonso/NODEJS-captions-service/README.md

 Captions Service is a portfolio project showcasing a Node.js + Express API using MongoDB.
 It includes tooling like ESLint, .env files, and Nodemon.
 The API features security measures such as Helmet package, basic auth on the login endpoint, JWT cookies on other endpoints, and bcrypt for password processing.
-The user endpoints require admin access.
+The user endpoints require admin permissions.

 ## Features